peterantonarosjr/peterantonarosjr/README.md

 # Hello there 👋, I'm Peter Antonaros Jr.

-### I am an Applied Mathematics 🧮 student at Queens College 🏫 City University of New York
+### I am a recent Mathematics graduate 🧮 at Queens College City University of New York 🏫

 * 🔍 I am currently conducting Generative Art Research with [Christopher Soto] under the supervision and guidance of our professor [Christopher Hanusa], who operates the [Experimental Mathematics Laboratory at Queens College]
-* 📚 I am currently reading The Signal and the Noise by Nate Silver
+* 📚 I am currently reading Brave New World by Aldous Huxley
-* ⚡ A future goal of mine is to contribute to an open source project
+* ⚡ A future goal of mine is to contribute to an open source Machine Learning project

 ### Personal Website